MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-file-attachment.md

     :::image type="content" source="media/file-size-limit.png" alt-text="Set file size limit for attachment.":::

    > [!NOTE]
-   > For image files in live chat, the size can be up to 20 MB.
-For other types of file attachments, you can upload a file up to the maximum size specified in Dynamics 365.
+   > For image files in live chat, the size can be up to 20 MB or lesser as determined in Dynamics 365.
+For other types of file attachments, you can upload a file up to the maximum size of 128 MB that can be specified in Dynamics 365.
+The default size for other types of file attachments is 5 MB.

 4. To specify unsupported file types, go to the **General** tab.